The 'BEACH' - and Finding Natural Harmony!

 Preserving natural wonders like The Great Barrier Reef is an urgent challenge - before we lose it forever!

-The marine industry and our sport - while being part of the problem, can be part of the solution.
+The marine industry and our powerboating passion - while being part of the problem, can be part of the solution.

 Gabby loves Airlie Beach - This much!

-The synergy of true 'Offshore' and 'Biofuel' will prevail!
+The synergy of 'Offshore Performance' and sustainable renewable fuels will ultimately prevail!

-I am trusting that before long, a truly authentic powerboat will travel this coastline, epitomising harmony with its environment.
-It will bring a synergy of biofuel, rationale and legitimacy to a truly accessible and aspirational sport.
-Ultimately it will inspire many more, as the heart, soul and true spirit of offshore competition is revived!
+I am trusting that before long, a truly authentic offshore powerboat will travel this coastline, epitomising harmony with its environment.
+It will bring a synergy of power, sustainable fuel and rationale to restoring a truly accessible and aspirational lifestyle - but of more significance, will be a 'Spirit', of understanding and responsibility toward all life on this planet.